Fluotop/Project1/README.md

 The C and gamma parameters of the SVM are automatically optimised using a randomised search and an Radial Basis Function (RBF) is used as kernel.

 Performance of the model was assessed by predicting the signal of the test data.
 The signals can then be compared with the actual signals in a confusion matrix.
-Based on the signals the return can be calculated by multipling the signals with the return  $\pi \Pi$
+Based on the signals the return can be calculated by multipling the signals with the return \pi